 Cross-sectional descriptive cohort study.

 A total of 123 individuals (71% men, injury levels C1-L5, American Spinal Injury Association Impairment Scale A-D), mean age 63 years, mean time since injury 24 years.

 Baseline data as part of the Swedish Aging with Spinal Cord Injury Study.
 Associations between variables were investigated with multivariable linear regression analyses.

 Main Outcome Measurements

-Bowel and bladder function, nociceptive and neuropathic pain, spasticity, the Spinal Cord Independence Measure, third edition, and the Satisfaction With Life Scale.
+Bowel and bladder function, nociceptive and neuropathic pain, spasticity, the Spinal Cord Independence Measure, third version, and the Satisfaction With Life Scale.

 Older adults with long-term SCI can maintain a relatively high level of physical independence and generally are satisfied with their lives, regardless of gender, age or time since injury.
 The associations demonstrate the importance of injury characteristics for the performance of daily activities and the social context for life satisfaction in older adults with long-term SCI.

 Level of Evidence